Enter the run between angles, horizontal offset, and vertical offset into the calculator to determine the travel of the rolling offset.

 - Where T is the total travel distance

 - S is the set or total run between angles

 - H is the horizontal offset

 Rolling Offset Definition

-A rolling offset is the total travel distance or total length of a pipe that connect two disjointed pipes, most often at a 45 degree angle.
+A rolling offset is the total travel distance or total length of a pipe that connects two disjointed pipes, most often at a 45-degree angle.

 Rolling Offset Example

 This is the straight line distance from the first connector to the second connector.

 - Finally, calculate the rolling offset.